trzy/Supermodel/Docs/README.txt

     Description:    Sets strength of the four DirectInput force feedback effects in percent.
 Default is 100, indicating full strength.
 Values exceeding 100% will distort the effects and may damage your controller.
+Available only on Windows.

     ----------------